DD2480-Group10/javaparser/report.md

 - *calculate*: calculate the Difference between two CalculatedSyntaxModel elements, determining which elements were kept, which were added and which were removed

+- *toToken*: Convert a keyword enum into a corrensponding int.

+- *isAssignableMatchTypeParametersMatchingQName*: Check if two reference types given parameters have matching qualify names.

 4. Are exceptions taken into account in the given measurements?

 - The language uses exceptions, but they are not used in most of the methods, as such it does not seem to affect the Cyclomatic Complexity for most of the chosen methods.
 In one method where there are exceptions, removing them does not seem to affect the cyclomatic complexity measurement in lizard either.